kleinerman/dobie/docs/front_end_specs.rst

   HTTP/1.0 409 CONFLICT
   Content-Type: application/json
-  Content-Length: 253
+  Content-Length: 199
-  Server: Werkzeug/0.12.1 Python/3.6.0
+  Server: Werkzeug/0.14.1 Python/3.6.4
-  Date: Thu, 13 Jul 2017 18:54:53 GMT
+  Date: Tue, 20 Mar 2018 15:09:56 GMT

   {
     "code": 409,
-    "error": "The request could not be completed due to a conflict with the current state of the target resource", "message": "Can't update this person.
-Card number or Identification number already exists.", "status": "conflict"
+    "error": "The request could not be completed due to a conflict with the current state of the target resource", "message": "Can not update this door",
+    "status": "conflict"
   }

 Delete Door
 ~~~~~~~~~~~

-When “Delete” button is pressed a pop-up will appear asking if the user is sure of this operation.

-The following REST method should be sent to the server:
+When **Delete** button is pressed the following REST method should be sent to the server:

 **Method:** DELETE